An Inexact Halpern Iteration with Application to Distributionally Robust Optimization: A stochastic Halpern iteration with PAGE

 However, when $N$ is large, which is typically the case in practical applications, evaluating the sum $ \frac{1}{N}\sum_{i = 1}^NF_i(z) $ can be costly.
 This motivates us to consider stochastic/randomized variants of the inexact Halpern fixed-point iterative scheme \eqref{eq-inexact-halpern}.
 Specifically, given $z^0\in \bb{Z}$, it is natural to consider performing the following steps for $k\geq 0$:

-where $ \alpha\in (0,4/L_0)$, $\beta_k = 1/(k+2)$, $\eta_k = (1-\beta_k)/L$ with $L:= \alpha(4-\alpha L_0)/4$, $\gamma_k \geq 0$ and $\sigma_k\geq 0$ are chosen appropriately.
+where $ \alpha\in (0,4/L_0)$, $\beta_k = 1/(k+2)$, $\eta_k = (1-\beta_k)/L$ with $L:= 4/(\alpha(4-\alpha L_0))$, $\gamma_k \geq 0$ and $\sigma_k\geq 0$ are chosen appropriately.
 Here, we use $\bb{E}$ to denote the expectation with respect to all the randomness at any iteration of \eqref{eq-isHalpern}.

-\begin{remark} We remark here that \citet{cai2022stochastic} considered only the case when $\gamma_k = 0$ for all $k\geq 0$ with $J_{\alpha E}$ denoting the projection onto a certain closed convex set.
-Hence, when $J_{\alpha E}$ can not be evaluated exactly or $J_{\alpha E}$ is the resolvent mapping for a general mapping $E$, the results in \citep{cai2022stochastic} may not be directly applicable. \end{remark}
+\begin{remark} We remark here that \cite{cai2022stochastic} considered only the case when $\gamma_k = 0$ for all $k\geq 0$ with $J_{\alpha E}$ denoting the projection onto a certain closed convex set.
+Hence, when $J_{\alpha E}$ can not be evaluated exactly or $J_{\alpha E}$ is the resolvent mapping for a general mapping $E$, the results in \cite{cai2022stochastic} can not be directly applicable. \end{remark}

 Let us assume temporally the existence of the desired stochastic estimator $\widetilde{F}$.
-Then, we can state our expected convergence rates in the following theorem. \begin{theorem} Let $\{z^k\}$ be the sequence generated by \eqref{eq-isHalpern} for solving \eqref{eq-finitesum-G}.
+Then, we can state our expected convergence rates in the following theorem.
+See Appendix \ref{proof-thm-rate-ishi} for a proof. \begin{theorem} Suppose that $G$ is $\frac{1}{L}$-co-coercive for a constant $L>0$.
+Let $\{z^k\}$ be the sequence generated by \eqref{eq-isHalpern} for solving \eqref{eq-finitesum-G}.
 Then it holds that

 where $z^*$ is a solution such that $G(z^*) = 0$. \end{theorem}